-When one of the sel. xx i/p modes is selected, the button corresponding to a previously selected input will blink.
-To select another input press the corresponding button (the input button LED will turn On) and confirm your selection by pressing the SELECT key (the input button LED will blink).
-Note that multiple inputs can be assigned to a single GPO.
+When one of the sel. xx i/p modes is selected the button corresponding to the selected input will blink.
+To select another input press the corresponding button (the input button LED will turn On) and confirm your selection by pressing the SELECT key (the input button Led will blink).